Timothy C. Hain, MD

 - Ghavami et al (2015) reported that in 37 patients with definite MD, 51% also had migraine headaches.
 They suggested that MD may be an atypical variant of migraine.
 [This seems to us to be overreaching -- correlation is not cause]

 - Ibekwe, T. S., J. A. Fasunla, et al. (2008).
+This was a study of "a total of 25 patients" that met the criteria for Meniere's.
 They reported that there is a statistically significant difference between the prevalence of migraine in Meniere's patients and migraine in the overall population (32% vs. 5.3%, P = 0.000).
 As 14% of the population has migraine, this study appears to have underdiagnosed migraine.

 - Neff, B. A., J. P. Staab, et al. (2012).
 They reported that symptoms of MD and Vestibular migraine overlapped.
 Comment: yes, this seems pretty clear.

 - Radke and Lembert (2002) reported on 78 patients with Meniere's disease.
 The lifetime prevalence of migraine with and without aura was higher in the MD group (56%) compared to controls (25%; p < 0.001).
 Forty-five percent of the patients with MD always experienced at least one migrainous symptom (migrainous headache, photophobia, aura symptoms) with Meniere attacks.
 Comment: this paper in our opinion is the best on the subject, although it included only 78 patients.
 We would like to see a study of an order of magnitude more patients.